 “If still no reply, give up.”

 That’s not really automation.
 That’s just scheduled spam with extra steps.
+And prospects see through it immediately because they’re getting nearly identical messages from multiple vendors each week.

 The Response Rate Difference